-It takes a lot of money to keep the transportation infrastructure of the Miami Valley in tip top shape.
-Funding for new interchanges, fixing bridges, re-surfacing roads, paving bike paths, building sidewalks, and helping seniors find rides all depends on a steady flow of funding.
+It takes a lot of money to keep the transportation infrastructure of the Miami Valley in tip-top shape.
+Funding for new interchanges, fixing bridges, re-surfacing roads, paving bike paths, building sidewalks, and helping older adults find rides all depends on a steady flow of funding.

-On September 1, 2016 the Board formally authorized MVRPC staff to solicit qualified member jurisdictions for new transportation projects using MVRPC regionally controlled federal funds (STP.
-CMAQ or TA).
-Subsequently, staff solicited MVRPC area jurisdictions beginning on September 7, 2016.
-These applications for Funds were received by the October 5, 2016 deadline.
+On September 1, 2022 the Board formally authorized MVRPC staff to solicit qualified member jurisdictions for new transportation projects using MVRPC regionally controlled federal funds (STP, CMAQ, TA and CR).
+Subsequently, staff solicited MVRPC area jurisdictions beginning on September 6, 2022.
+These applications for Funds were received by the October 6, 2022 deadline.

 MVRPC monitors the Federal Transportation Act for funding options.
-The Surface Transportation Program helps with road projects, Congestion Mitigation Air Quality program funds alternative modes and projects that reduce congestion such as signal interconnections.
-Transportation Alternatives program primarily funds non-motorized transportation needs.
-MVRPC works with local agencies to solicit for federal funding and has been involved in distributing federal stimulus funding.
+The Surface Transportation Program helps with roadway projects.
+The Congestion Mitigation Air Quality program funds alternative modes and projects that reduce congestion such as signal interconnections.
+The Transportation Alternatives program primarily funds non-motorized transportation needs.
+The Carbon Reduction program provides funding for projects that support a reduction in transportation emissions, defined as carbon dioxide (CO2) emissions from on-road sources.
+MVRPC works with local agencies to solicit federal funding and has been involved in distributing federal stimulus funding.